Events from Jan 66 to Aug 66

 Upon the first impact, due to the van’s large bumpers, most of the connection was to the Daleks’ skirts.
 This thrust the props sideways and launched the shoulder sections high into the air, away from the vehicle.
 It caused some damage but not enough to ruin the props.

-However, the initial take featuring AARUII 18 and AARUII 19 was deemed a failure, and the shot had to be set up again with the damaged props returned to their positions.
-In the final cut of the film, it can be observed that just before the van strikes from the second angle, the props are already damaged, and yet these are not the same two props seen hit in the first angle, thus illustrating the “missing” take.
+However, the initial take featuring these two props was deemed a failure, and the shot had to be set up again with the damaged props returned to their positions.
+In the final cut of the film, it can be observed that just before the van strikes from the second angle, the props are already damaged, and as one of these props was not seen hit in the first angle, it illustrated the “missing” take.
 This is confirmed by promotional photographs which show that a different collision was indeed filmed that never made it to screen.

 The third angle was filmed on the back of a moving vehicle, with the van driving towards the camera.
 At this point the prominent parked car was removed from the street.
 AARUII 17 from the first collision was reused here as most of its front damage was not visible from the rear.